 The open time of the adhesive will depend on site conditions and porosity of the base.
 It is best practice to conduct an adhesive bond test before starting the installation.
-Bond testing will assist in identifying both the working characteristics of the adhesive (waiting and working time) for the site conditions, and any potential bonding problems.
-For a more porous subfloor the use of a primer may be needed, such as our Eurocol 044 Europrimer Multi.
+Bond testing will assist in identifying both the working characteristics of the adhesive (waiting and working time) for the site conditions, and also any potential bonding problems.